yifaneye/react-gallery-carousel/README.md

 ## Background

-### Is this reinventing the wheel?
+### What problems do other Carousels have?

-No!
-The thing is that I have **used and carefully analyzed a lot of carousel/slider components**.
-I summarized that their **issues** are:
+I have **used and carefully analyzed a lot of carousel/slider components**.
+I summarized that **their issues** are:
 1. Some of them do not move the slide as the user swipes on the slide.
 2. Most of them do not support mouse dragging to move to the previous or the next slide.
 With the ones those support mouse emulation, some of them do not properly handle the case where the mouse leaves the carousel, which allow the user to continuously control the carousel.
 3. Most of them do not support keyboard navigation (i.e. left, right and tab key).
 4. Most of them cannot be maximized to fullscreen/modal/lightbox.
 With fullscreen, there is the issue of browser compatibility, i.e. iOS Safari on iPhone does not support the fullscreen API.
 5. Most of them do not have an easy solution for building thumbnails.
-With the ones those have thumbnails, most of the thumbnails can not be freely scrolled which lead to poor user experience.
-In addition, most of the thumbnails can not be lazy loaded.
+With the ones those have thumbnails, most of the thumbnails cannot be freely scrolled which lead to poor user experience.
+In addition, most of the thumbnails cannot be lazy loaded.
 6. Most of them cannot lazy load (and preload) images.
 With the ones those can lazy load, most of them have transition that traverses the intermediate images when the user goes to a distant slide, which defeat the purpose of lazy loading.
 7. Some of them cannot autoplay.
-With the ones those can autoplay, they can not auto pause.
+With the ones those can autoplay, they cannot auto pause.
 For example, when the user hits another tab or goes to another app, the autoplay on those carousels do not pause.
 8. Most of them do not respect the reduced motion settings by the user.
 9. Most of them disregard the velocity of the swipe and just set a constant transition duration.
 10. Some of their carousels will be in different sizes when the images/slides inside are in different sizes.
 Some of their transitions are bumpy when their images/slides are in different sizes.